Harpsichord Concerto in A major, BWV 1055: II. Larghetto

-Third movement
+III.
+Allegro ma non tanto

 The third movement of BWV 1055, marked Allegro ma non tanto, is in A major and the lively tempo of 3/8 time.
 Lightly scored and written in a similarly compact style to the first movement, it begins and ends with an orchestral ritornello; and, like the first movement, it is written in da capo A–B–A′ form.
 Section A occupies bars 1–82; section B, which starts in the dominant key of E major and ends in the mediant key of C♯ minor, comprises bars 83–138; and the reprise A′ takes place in bars 139–200.

 The opening 24-bar ritornello is rhythmic and dance-like; it is broken up into four bar segments and contains a wide variety of thematic material.
 The main theme is played by the first violin part, which the harpsichord doubles in the right hand while playing the continuo bass in the left hand.

 The florid style of the four-bar Vordersatz or "motto" of the ritornello is noteworthy for its flurries of rapid semidemiquaver scales.
 The Vordersatz is answered by a four bar phrase of semiquaver motifs in sequence.
 The remainder of the ritornello repeats this material until the concluding Epilog (bars 20–24) which has a sequence of one-bar figures in dotted rhythm incorporating joyful dactyls.
 The music of the ritornello, including the different quaver figures in the accompaniment, is re-used throughout the rest of the movement, the thematic material recurring mostly in shortened fragments.

 After the ritornello, the harpsichord enters in the first of its solo episodes, 16 bars long.
 Its new melodic material contrasts with the ritornello, with sustained notes and graceful ornamentation typical of the galant style, at first accompanied only by repeated quavers in the left hand and upper strings.